How User Experience Affects SEO

 Bounce Rate = Single-page Visits / Total Visits

-But how do you achieve a low bounce rate?
+So, how can you achieve a low bounce rate?
 Here are a few tips:

 2. Page Dwell Time

-Even since a former senior project manager at Bing mentioned dwell time in his 2011 blog post, the ranking system as we knew it changed forever.
-More and more websites started taking dwell time into consideration when trying to get higher in the SERPs.
+Since a former senior project manager at Bing discussed dwell time in his 2011 blog post, the ranking system as we knew it changed forever.
+More websites started considering dwell time when improving their position in the SERPs.

 Dwell time is essential in helping marketers strategize around user retention and optimization as it allows them to evaluate where improvements can be made and how to retain users’ interests.
 This data-driven approach helps brands better understand what compels their target audience and encourages them to stay longer on their pages.

-These are some of the best practices to skyrocket your dwell times:
+Here are some best practices to boost your dwell times:

-• Focus on search intent.
-In most cases, you can determine what people expect to see from the keyword itself, but if you don’t have a clear idea, take a look at the top-ranking results.
+• Focus on search intent: In most cases, you can determine what people expect to see from the keyword itself, but if you don’t have a clear idea, look at the top-ranking results.

-• Embrace internal linking.
-Directing your readers from one blog post to another is a surefire way to have them stay on your site longer.
+• Embrace internal linking: Encourage readers to explore related content by linking from one blog post to another, keeping them on your site longer.

 How User Experience Affects SEO: Key Takeaways

 User experience is becoming increasingly important in digital marketing.
-In today's world, having a website or creating content is not enough—businesses must also strive to give their customers the best possible user experience.
+In today's world, having a website or creating content is not enough — businesses must also strive to give customers the best user experience possible.

-By considering user experience as part of your overall SEO strategy, you can ensure your website delivers an effective and enjoyable user experience that encourages users to stay on the page longer, visit more pages, and return often.
+By considering UX as part of your overall SEO strategy, you can ensure your website delivers an effective and enjoyable experience that encourages users to stay longer, visit more pages, and return often.
 This is guaranteed to help increase your site’s visibility in search engines and drive more traffic to its pages.

 Receive proposals from top User-Experience agencies.
 It’s free.